oddle-developer/oddle-rn-challenge-graphcms/README.md

-# GraphCMS Product Uploader
+# Oddle RN Challenge - GraphCMS Products Uploader

 ## Intro

-This app allows developer to upload a product list to GraphCMS
+This app allows developer to upload a list of products to GraphCMS

 The products utilized in this app were obtained from https://makeup-api.herokuapp.com/